-Broad sectoral area Institution (s) Key Issues of Discussion & Nature of relationship Other Sectors and Line Ministries/ institutions Min. of Gender, Labour & Social Development (MoGLSD) Gender and Juvenile justice issuesOperation of District probation and welfare offices Attendance of Permanent Sec. at JLOS SC & representation on TC and Working Groups (invite Minister to Leadership on specific occasions) National Juvenile Justice Committee JLOS is represented by DPP & Police.
+Broad Institution (s) Key Issues of Discussion & Nature of relationship sectoral area ney issues of Discussion & rutate of relationship Other Sectors and Line Ministries/ Min. of Gender, Labour & Social Development (MoGLSD) Gender and Juvenile justice issuesOperation of District probation and welfare offices institutions (MOGLOD) Attendance of Permanent Sec. at JLOS SC & representation on TC and Working Groups (invite Minister to Leadership on specific occasions) National Juvenile Justice Committee JLOS is represented by DPP & Police.
 Participation of CSOs.
-Feedback by Police and DPP to both Family Justice & Criminal Justice WGs and direct to JLOS Secretariat Min. of Tourism, Trade & Industry Existing champion of Regulatory Best Practice in context of reducing the cost of doing business Min. of Water, Lands & Environment (MoWLE) Under-Sec. to sit on JLOS Technical Committee Input to National Land Use Policy Land Act reforms Reform of Land Registry Liaise over Land Tribunal system, now being reformed under Judiciary (Land Division) NEMA Environmental Law reform process JLOS to seek representation on LSSP working committees- MoWLE (Land Registry) representative to Land Justice WG Min. of Local Gov't/ Decentralization (MoLG) Comm. for LC Courts on Tech.
+Feedback by Police and DPP to both Family Justice & Criminal Justice WGs and direct to JLOS Secretariat Min. of Tourism, Trade & Industry Existing champion of Regulatory Best Practice in context of reducing the cost of doing business Use the cost of the integration of the cost of the c Min. of Water, Lands & Environment (MoWLE) Under-Sec. to sit on JLOS Technical Committee Input to National Land Use Policy Land Act reforms Reform of Land Registry Liaise over Land Tribunal system, now being reformed under Judiciary (Land Division) NEMA Environmental Law reform process JLOS to seek representation on LSSP working committees- MoWLE (Land Registry) representative to Land Justice WG Min. of Local Gov't/ Decentralization (MoLG) Comm. for LC Courts on Tech.
 Committee.
 LC Courts system to be strengthened, Define single district-level JLOS Coordination Committee Min. of Health Health issues for Staff and prisoners (esp.
 HIV/ AIDS) JLOS to attend annual reviews and JLOS Secretariat to link with Dept. of Planning & Development Min. of Education & Sports (MoES) Formal education for prisoners and staff dependants JLOS to attend annual reviews and JLOS Secretariat to link with MoES Planning unit